JZambrana1612/retail-insights-analysis/README.md

 This analysis answers three high‑impact questions that matter to retail decision‑makers:

-1. **Which customer segments contribute most to revenue?** By analysing revenue and basket size by gender, we identify the customer groups that drive sales.
+1. **Which customer segments contribute most to revenue?** By analyzing revenue and basket size by gender, we identify the customer groups that drive sales.
 2. **How does purchase timing affect revenue?** Aggregating sales by month reveals seasonal peaks and troughs; these patterns guide inventory planning and marketing calendars.
-3. **Which products should be prioritised?** Ranking product categories by total and average revenue highlights where merchandising and promotional budgets should be focused.
+3. **Which products should be prioritized?** Ranking product categories by total and average revenue highlights where merchandising and promotional budgets should be focused.

 ### Dashboard Overview

 The planned dashboard (to be built after finalising the analysis) will include:

-- **Segment‑based revenue breakdown:** charts summarising revenue and average basket size by gender.
+- **Segment‑based revenue breakdown:** charts summarizing revenue and average basket size by gender.
 - **Monthly revenue trend:** a line graph showing seasonal fluctuations across the year.
 - **Product category comparison:** a bar chart ranking Beauty, Clothing and Electronics by total revenue and average revenue per transaction.

-> A live dashboard will be created after the analytical work is finalised, using Python visualisations as a foundation.
+> A live dashboard will be created after the analytical work is finalised, using Tableau as a foundation.

 ---

 ## Actionable Recommendations

 - **Target high‑value customer segments.** Female customers generated slightly higher total revenue and purchased marginally more items per transaction than males.
 Tailored promotions (e.g., bundle offers or loyalty perks) could increase their lifetime value.
 - **Prioritise beauty products.** Beauty products delivered the highest total revenue and the highest average ticket value.
 Ensure adequate stock levels, highlight premium SKUs and consider bundling related items to maximise profitability.
 - **Align marketing with seasonal peaks.** May 2023 produced the largest revenue spike, while March and September were slower months.
-Plan promotional campaigns and staffing schedules around these peaks and troughs to optimise resources.
+Plan promotional campaigns and staffing schedules around these peaks and throughs to optimize resources.
 - **Nurture high‑value transactions.** Several customers made large purchases (US $2,000).
 Identifying and rewarding these customers through VIP programmes or personalised outreach could enhance retention and encourage repeat purchases.

 ---